splunk/observability-workshop/content/en/s4r/6-apm/4-apm-service-breakdown.md

 weight: 4
 ---

+{{% notice title="Exercise" style="green" icon="running" %}}

-From the service map view, click on **paymentservice** to select it.
+* From the service map view, click on **paymentservice** to select it.
 You can use the Breakdown selector to break the service down by any indexed span tag.

-More story here ...

-{{% notice title="Exercise" style="green" icon="running" %}}

 * In the right-hand pane there is a button {{% button style="grey"  %}}Breakdown{{% /button %}}.
 Click on this button to view the tags the service can be broken down by.
 * Select `tenant.level`.
 * Click on **gold** to select it.